isc-projects/bind9/bin/nsupdate/nsupdate.rst

 ~~~~

 The TSIG key is redundantly stored in two separate files.
 This is a
-consequence of ``nsupdate`` using the DST library for its cryptographic
+consequence of :program:`nsupdate` using the DST library for its cryptographic
 operations, and may change in future releases.